raspibolt/raspibolt/guide/lightning/web-app.md

 ### Install Node.js

 Starting with user “admin”, we add the Node.js package repository.
-We’ll use version 16 which is the latest stable version.
 If you installed BTC RPC Explorer, then you've already accomplished this step.

 * Add the Node.js (LTS version) software repository